manuGil/online-core/docs/source/dic.rst

 In this course, it is not  possible to conduct a fieldwork.
 Instead, we provide you with a dataset  with observations made during a fieldwork for interpreting the Sentinel-II image in Enschede, NL.
 The datasets contains locations and photos for each visited site.
 If  you  were to conduct a field surves, you should collect similar data.

-[SHALL WE SAY SOMETHIG ABOUT SPLITNG THE FIELD DATA IN 2 PARTS: training data and referece data?]

 Task 3
    Add the ``training_areas.shp`` to QGIS.
 Use the **Identify tool** to inspect the location of visited sites during the fieldwork over the  *'s2_25_sept_2016'* image.
 Put attention to the  attributes **TA_ID**, it tells the file name of the photo(s) that belong to that location; for example. *AV_1*.
 If more than one photo is available for a location, files names contain also a literal; for example *AV_1a* and *AV_1b*.
 See :numref:`fig-field-data`